peterhoward42/minikafka/docs/log.md

                 *  Division of responsibilities wrong between command and server class
             *  Try running it
-        o  Make client
+        *  Make client
             *  Cut down example to min viable
             *  Integrate with cli command
             *  Get to compile
                 *  Two main()s !
-            o  Try against server
+            *  Try against server
-                o  Need to configure security
-                    o  Server
-                    o  Client
-        o  Must we have timeout on request o  How get go generate to work o  Make it do the real thing for a produce against a in-memory backend. o  Add in get command

-o  Add tests
-o  Add TLS
+                *  Need to configure security on client o  No good doing defer conn.Close() in NewProducer, but when? o  Must we have timeout on request? o  How get go generate to work o  Shared default host/port o  Make it do the *real* thing for a produce against a in-memory backend. o  Add to store (with mutex) o  Increment that topic's next message number (to use) o  Now do getter client o  Now do time expunge housekeeping o  12-factor conformance o  Add tests o  Add TLS / and or JWT auth o  Prioritize from: redis backend, pub/sub, dockerize, deploy k8s.
-o  Add flags or env config

 ----------------------------------------------------------------
-Correct boundary for server
 ----------------------------------------------------------------
-Cmd should instantiate  and configure server
-    o  inject host/port
-Then mandate it to serve